benjamingrobertson/benjamingrobertson.github.io/_posts/2017-09-13-wordpress-custom-search-endpoint.md

 Let me break this down now.
 It takes one parameter: the request data from our API request.
 Here's an example `GET` request my Javascript is making: `/wp-json/namespace/v1/search?s=search+term`.
 The search term is what I need in order to find results and return them.

 In my callback function above, I check if there is a search term specified and then run a query for the term using `get_posts`.
-With the `post_type` argument, I'm specifically telling Wordpress to search in pages, posts, and a custom post type.
+With the `post_type` argument, I'm specifically telling WordPress to search in pages, posts, and a custom post type.
 You  can add as many post types here as you want.
 And of course, I pass in my search term with the `s` argument.

 After I get my data, I then loop through it to make it a little friendly to deal with on the front end.
 I really only need the title of the result and the permalink, so I create a new array with the title and permalink set.

 If there are no results, I return an error.
-Otherwise I return my formatted results array wrapped in the Wordpress [rest_ensure_response()](https://developer.wordpress.org/reference/functions/rest_ensure_response/) function to properly handle the response wrappers.
+Otherwise I return my formatted results array wrapped in the WordPress [rest_ensure_response()](https://developer.wordpress.org/reference/functions/rest_ensure_response/) function to properly handle the response wrappers.

 #### Arguments
 The third option I passed in is the arguments that the endpoint will respond to.
 In our example, the only argument is our search term `s`, but if you wanted, you could get fancy and add other filters like post category or date modified.